 WALK 5: Culture & History of Hanoi Walking Tour

-HANOI CULTURE AND HISTORY TOUR MAP ROUTE: MAP LINK for walking directions.
-These are marked in Purple on the Hanoi Map of Sights.
+Map for walking directions.
+These are marked in Purple on our complete Hanoi Map of Sights at the article’s end.

 Cong Café Hanoi

-MAP.
-The coffee culture in Vietnam is unmissable!
-There is no shortage of coffeeshops in Hanoi, but Cong Café (or Cong Caphe) is one of the best places to go to have coffee and get a history lesson!
-The throwback coffeehouse has multiple locations and features classic Communist memorabilia and décor throughout.
+The coffee culture in Vietnam is unmissable.
+There is no shortage of coffeeshops in Hanoi, but Cong Café (Cong Ca Phe) is one of the best places to go for a caffeine fix.

 Van Mieu Quoc Tu Giam (Temple of Literature)